secondlevel/EEG-classification/README.md

 ## Training

-In the training step, the file were divided into six file.
+In the training step, there provided six file to train different model.

 Each file contains a different model architecture with a different activation.
 In addition, you can config the training parameters through the following argparse.